owenmcfadden2/RecipeAnalysis/README.md

 </div>

 #### Missingness Test #2 - Rating
 Does **descriptions** missingness depend on **rating**? **Yes** - our permutation test (100 shuffles) yielded a p-value of 0.04, since this is less than our α, it is extremely unlikely that this is due to chance alone.
-The plot below is a histogram of our simulated absolute difference in means, and the black line is our observed absolute difference in means.
+The plot below is a histogram of our simulated absolute difference in means, and the black line is the observed absolute difference in means (0.2307).

 <div style="margin-bottom: -175px;">
   <iframe